School district reveals plan to save over $1 million with smart building upgrades

 School buildings consume significant amounts of energy, powering everything from classroom lighting to heating and cooling large spaces.
-But one school district in Maine is showing how smart upgrades can dramatically cut those costs.
+But one school district in Maine is showing how smarter energy management can dramatically cut those costs.

 The scoop